WasmEdge/WasmEdge/docs/c_api.md

     }
     ```

-    Then developers can create `Host Function` contexts with the function types:
+    Then developers can create `Function` context with the host function body and function type:

     ```c
     enum WasmEdge_ValType ParamList[2] = { WasmEdge_ValType_I32, WasmEdge_ValType_I32 };